-Dr. Fraser teamed up with Dr. Gregory Bix, director of UK HealthCare’s Center for Advanced Translational Stroke Science, to find ways to reverse the damage caused by stroke.
+Dr. Fraser teamed up with UK HealthCare’s Center for Advanced Translational Stroke Science, to find ways to reverse the damage caused by stroke.
 Alongside other UK researchers, they’re working to develop trials of treatments, including the MAVARIC trial and the BACTRAC study, that would not only help limit stroke damage but also potentially restore brain function after a stroke.

-In the MAVARIC trial, which opened in October 2017, Fraser and Bix are investigating the neuroprotective benefits of combining magnesium with Verapamil.
+In the MAVARIC trial, Fraser is investigating the neuroprotective benefits of combining magnesium with Verapamil.
 Magnesium has previously been studied for its potential to protect the brain after a stroke, but this trial is the first to intra-arterially deliver a neuroprotective “cocktail” to the stroke site.

-“[Following thrombectomy] after the clot is removed through the catheter, there’s immediate access to the site in the brain where the injury is occurring,” Bix said.
-“We’re taking therapeutics that already exist and putting them into the catheter immediately after we remove the clot, so that the drug is delivered directly to the stroke-affected area of the brain.”
+After the clot is removed through the catheter, there’s immediate access to the site in the brain where the injury is occurring.
+UK takes existing therapeutics that already exist and puts them into the catheter immediately after removing the clot, so that the drug is delivered directly to the stroke-affected area of the brain.

 What they’re seeing is encouraging.
 Early trials have given astounding results that indicate a noticeable reparative effect by delivering Verapamil to the site of a stroke.

 Fraser added: “We’re only getting started.
 The reality is, we’ll probably end up with a ‘cocktail’ of drugs that will be even more reparative.
 That’s where the whole idea of ‘reversing a stroke’ comes from.
 We’re only scratching the surface on what’s possible.”